I am a FRC mobility specialist (FRCms).

 Healthy joints are the basis of all movement.

 One of the first things I check when working with someone (doesn’t matter if they are a regular person, athlete, yogi, dancer) is: Does each joint in their body do the things that it is supposed to be doing.
 Is the shoulder doing the things, a shoulder is supposed to do?
-Is the hip doing the things a hip is supposed to do? etc. Due to our lifestyle, we are currently seeing a lot of joint disfunction.
+Is the hip doing the things a hip is supposed to do? etc. Due to our lifestyle, we are currently seeing a lot of joint dysfunction.
 I see a lot of people trying to learn complex movements without actually having addressed their joint dysfunction.
 This is highly problematic.
 If we are trying to build capacity on top of dysfunction, we are actually not building capacity but rather just more dysfunction!!
 Therefore rebuilding function always must come first.

 The nervous system controls everything.

-In order to even move your joints, engage you muscles, your nervous system has to be able to communicate with the various parts.
-When we stop moving our joints in all the various ways they can move, not only do we lose the ranges of motion in the joint, also neurological control begins to fade.
+In order to even move your joints or engage you muscles, your nervous system has to be able to communicate with the various parts (neurological control).
+When we stop moving our joints in all the various ways they can move, not only do we lose the ranges of motion in the joint, neurological control also begins to fade.
 When you are working on re-building/improving mobility, please be aware that neurological control has to be rebuilt as well.

 Flexibility is different from mobility.